-- Canon, the Canon logo, imageRUNNER, MEAP and the MEAP logo are trademarks of Canon Inc. - Lotus Notes is a registered trademark of Lotus Development Corporation. - Macintosh, Mac OS and QuickTime are trademarks of Apple Computer Inc., registered in the United States and other countries. - Active Directory, Microsoft, Windows and Windows NT are registered trademarks of Microsoft Corporation in the United States and other countries. - Netscape, Netscape Communicator and Netscape Navigator are trademarks of Netscape Communications Corporation. - All other company names and product names mentioned in this document are trademarks or registered trademarks of their respective owners.
+- Canon, the Canon logo, imageRUNNER, MEAP and the MEAP logo are trademarks of Canon Inc. - Macintosh, Mac OS and QuickTime are trademarks of Apple Computer Inc., registered in the United States and other countries. - Active Directory, Microsoft, Windows and Windows NT are registered trademarks of Microsoft Corporation in the United States and other countries. - Netscape, Netscape Communicator and Netscape Navigator are trademarks of Netscape Communications Corporation. - Java and all Java-based trademarks and logos are trademarks or registered trademarks of Sun Microsystems, Inc. in the U.S. and other countries. - All other company names and product names mentioned in this document are trademarks or registered trademarks of their respective owners.